 Tingling is a common symptom of multiple sclerosis (MS).
 Although people often experience MS tingling in their hands or feet, it is also possible to feel tingling elsewhere in the body.

 A person’s MS tingling patterns can help guide their doctor’s treatment decisions.

 This article examines what MS tingling feels like and why it happens.

 We also discuss the various ways that a person can manage the symptom.

-MS is the result of the body’s immune system attacking the central nervous system, which consists of the brain, spinal cord, and nerves.
+MS results from the body’s immune system attacking the central nervous system, which consists of the brain, spinal cord, and nerves.
 Over time, this damages and destroys the nerves.
-This in turn can cause unusual sensations, including tingling.
+This, in turn, can cause unusual sensations, including tingling.

-People with MS tingling may also notice numbness, electrical sensations, or other unusual sensations in the body, especially in the face, hands, and feet.
-Tingling and numbness often occur on just one side of the body.
+People with MS tingling may also notice numbness, feelings of an electrical pulse, or other unusual bodily sensations, especially in the face, hands, and feet.
+Tingling and numbness can happen on just one side of the body.

-Symptoms of tingling will vary from person to person.
-Some signs an individual may notice include:
+Symptoms of tingling from MS will vary from person to person.
+Some signs an individual may notice include the following: